benaziziasmae/squirtle_squad/README.md

-# Pokemon OCR & Price Comparator
+# Visualisation : Pokemon OCR & Price Comparator

-## Project Overview
+## Deliverable 2

 This repository hosts source code & background information for a Pokemon TCG card scanner & price checker.
 This Readme will exclusively dedicated to Deliverable 2/Visualization.

+## Main problematic to resolve

+Our main goal is to create an application that accepts user inputted images and then provide an interface to show the user market prices and the card's legalities in the Pokemon Trading Card Game's playing formats. tha's mean

 In this Deliverable Our team is working on analysing the Pokemon Data gathered from [Pokemon TCG API](https://pokemontcg.io/) and contained the record of plenty of pokemon exposing cards and set details in an easy to consume format.